 A number of distinct courts and monitoring bodies oversee States’ implementation of, and compliance with, their specific obligations under international human rights law.
 These bodies may be judicial (national, regional or international courts), quasi-judicial (bodies that are not courts, but do decide individual complaints), political (led by States), or supervisory (documenting and assessing human rights conditions).
 Each of these entities has been established either directly by individual States or by groups of States, as members of intergovernmental organizations.

 Use the links below to learn more about each human rights oversight system.
 For an explanation of the history of these bodies, and the standards they enforce, see the Overview of the Human Rights Framework.
+Alternatively, click on the image below to open a PDF version of the diagram with hyperlinks to explanations of each body.

 At the universal level, the United Nations has established a number of institutions and procedures to monitor human rights in the 193 countries that belong to the UN.
 These mechanisms include the: